 My household is covered with an AC (5G) mesh signal using Synology routers, and the mini is working just fine.
 There was absolutely no problem in setting it up.
 There is even a little icon in the router settings that you can allocate to the device itself.
 True it's not the mini icon, but it's bigger brother, but still, a nice little geek feature.

 Now, I am no expert when it comes to sound quality.
 I just wanted to have a nice quality speaker that will not occupy too much space and give out decent sound quality.
-Well, I can say that I was surprised how well this little device sounds.
+Well, I can say that I was surprised by how well this little device sounds.

 Did I mention that it chimes when you turn it on?
 So cool.
 At that point, the bass was the first thing that I noticed.
 It was so deep and filled the room that I was surprised, to say the least.